-The Tulane University School of Liberal Arts participates in an exchange program with the Free University of Berlin, Germany, which offers the exchange student a stipend plus tuition for one academic year.
+The Tulane University School of Liberal Arts participates in an exchange program with the Free University of Berlin, Germany for two graduate students each year. this program offers the exchange student a stipend plus tuition for one academic year.
 Transportation to and from Europe is the responsibility of the student.
 Applicants interested in this program can obtain additional information from the School of Liberal Arts office.